gevamu/gevamu.github.io/content/4.examples/register-participant.draft.md

 ```

 The `RegisterParticipantFlow` requests registration from the particular Gevamu Gateway node.
-The Gateway required for registration is identified by the `Party` class.
+The Gateway required for registration is identified via instance of `Party` .
 Depending on how you design your CorDapp, the flow to register the participant node can be started with an RPC call or using the [`serviceHub`](https://docs.r3.com/en/api-ref/corda/4.8/open-source/kotlin/corda/net.corda.core.node/-service-hub/index.html) as in the example above.

 After successful registration, the Gateway node returns the participant registration record with a Participant Id and the BNO Network Id.
-The participant registration record in the form of a data class `ParticipantRegistration` is shown below.
+The structure of the data class `ParticipantRegistration` is shown below.

 ```mermaid
 classDiagram